chikaranabla/finding_exoplanet-project3-/README.md

    Ensure `q1_q8_koi_2025.02.03_04.12.15.csv` is in the root folder Run `python pipeline_test.py`.
    * This will download the stars, process them, and save them into a folder called `pipeline_output_v1/`.
+   * **Note:**
-   * **Note:** It creates checkpoints.
+      * It creates checkpoints.
 The notebook may hang after several stars.
 If it stops, restart the kernel and re-run the pipeline (it resumes).
+      * To create more rows, check my comments in the `run_pipeline` function where I change the parameters from 300->1000 and 300->.
+The synthetic data will help because there aren't many planets with 50-day periods.
+      * *Pre-Filtering*: Only downloads planets >50 days and <4 Earth Radii (saving you time).
+      * *Anti-Hanging Protection*: Added a `timeout=60s` and a "Single Quarter Fallback" so it doesn't get stuck downloading.
+      *
 3. **Check the Data:**
    The last cell creates visuals.